bytebase/bytebase.com-old/content/docs/administration/anonymize-data.md

 Workspace Owners and DBAs can mark table columns as `Sensitive` to anonymize the data.

-See the following example, the `salary` column is marked as `Sensitive`.
+See the following example, the `amount` column is marked as `Sensitive`.

 ![setting](/static/docs/administration/anonymize-data/anonymize-data-setting.webp)